molgenis/molgenis-ops-helm/molgenis/README.md

 - MOLGENIS

-## Versions
+## Provisioning
-You can choose from which registry you want to pull from.
-There are 2:
+You can choose from which registry you want to pull.
+There are 2 registries:
 - https://registry.molgenis.org
 - https://hub.docker.com